kelvinch9/MCIT-Chrome-Extension/README.md

  * Inuitive \
     We've spent a lot of time on designing the UI of the extension.
 It's designed to be minimal, yet still makes navigation a breeze for users.
  * Dynamic \
     The links in the portal are dynamic and update based on your class selections and course term.
 In other words, the links are always kept current, saving the user time in removing and adding bookmarks!
+You can use this extension from when you enroll in the program, until you finish the program.

 **Navigation**

+MCIT Portal supports the following navigation:
+* Coursera (along with your selected courses)
+  * Overview
+  * Live Events
+  * Grades
+  * Resources

+* Piazza (along with your selected courses)
+* Slack
+* Administrative
+  * Contact MCIT Staff
+  * PennInTouch
+  * Academic Calendar
+  * Student Handbook
+  * Handshake
+  * MCIT Seminars
+* ProctorU
+* Settings

+## What's next for MCIT Portal?
+* Collaborative and Open-source
+ > We'll listen to our users and keep this extension running.
+We'll also add new features based on community feedback, which is built right into the extension.
+*  Dark Theme
+> We understand that many users prefer a dark theme in their Chrome browser.
+In a future version, we'd like to give our users the choice of a dark-themed MCIT Portal!
+* Chrome Web Store
+> With the permission of the University of Pennsylvania, we plan to host this extension on the Chrome Web Store.
+This makes it easy for students to find, and for us to distribute updates.